There are a few palaces on the World Heritage List, and Würzburg in central Germany is not the least impressive.

 - Official title: Würzburg Residence with the Court Gardens and Residence Square

 UNESCO’s World Heritage Centre’s short description of site no. 169:

 “This magnificent Baroque palace one of the largest and most beautiful in Germany and surrounded by wonderful gardens was created under the patronage of the prince-bishops Lothar Franz and Friedrich Carl von Schönborn.
 It was built and decorated in the 18th century by an international team of architects, painters (including Tiepolo), sculptors and stucco-workers, led by Balthasar Neumann.”

-I visited the palace in 2002 on a vacation in Germany driving along the Romantische Strasse.
-As UNESCO states it is magnificent but maybe I have seen too many palaces to truly acknowledge the splendour of this one.
-Let me just add that overlooking the palace and the town of Würzburg is the dominating fortress of Marienberg.
+I visited the palace in 2002 on a vacation in Germany while on a road trip along the Romantische Strasse.
+As UNESCO states, it is magnificent but maybe I have seen too many palaces to truly acknowledge the splendour of this one.
+Besides, overlooking the palace and the town of Würzburg we find the dominating fortress of Marienberg.
 It is also worth a visit.